-The myth of the “triune” Russian nation was invented by Russian historical science that serves their authorities at the ideological front while ignoring theoretical foundations and methodology, which the science of history should be guided by.
-The assumption that there used to be a single “Russian” language, which later split up into three East Slavic languages, was refuted by George Shevelov, professor of Slavic philology, back in the 1950s.
+The myth of the “triune” Russian nation was invented by Russian historical science, which serves their authorities at the ideological front while ignoring theoretical foundations and methodology that the science of history should be guided by.
+George Shevelov, a Slavic philology professor at Columbia University, refuted the assumption that there used to be a single “Russian” language, which later split up into three East Slavic languages, back in the 1950s.
 He proved that East Slavs had never comprised a single ethnos and that their languages had always been distinct.
 For example, phonological features of the Belarusian and Ukrainian languages were formed as early as the 8th century, long before the emergence of the language preceding modern Russian.

-There is an enormous confusion around the words Rus and Russian, which is widely used by the creators of the myths that the Russian historical identity is based on.
+An enormous confusion around the words Rus and Russian is widely used by the creators of the myths the Russian historical identity is based on.
 In the 14th–16th centuries, Belarusians called their language “ruski” – today’s scholars refer to this language as Old Belarusian.
 In 1517, the Belarusian Bible was printed in this language, and throughout the 16th century, three Statutes of the Grand Duchy of Lithuania (GDL), Europe’s first set of constitutional laws, were published.
 The Belarusian and Ukrainian identities were formed within the borders of the GDL in the 14th–16th centuries.

 “Russian”, which was the official language in the GDL, had nothing to do with the language spoken in the Tsardom of Muscovy, just as Russian ancestors had nothing to do with the Battle of Grunwald in 1410: the “Ruthenian” regiments that took part in the battle were none other than Belarusian and Ukrainian units with their own culture, banners, and chivalry traditions.

 The beginning of the 19th century gave rise to Belarusian and Ukrainian national liberation movements.
-Nevertheless, Russia’s historical tradition fails to see the awakening of national identity among the inhabitants of the former GDL, which had been underway throughout the 19th century.
+Nevertheless, Russian historical tradition fails to see the awakening of national identity among the inhabitants of the former GDL, which had been underway throughout the 19th century.
 Instead, it sees a “Polish scheme”.
-Then, there was the uprising of 1863–1864, which is called Polish in Russia, although its leader Kastus Kalinouski, having established the provisional government of Lithuania and Belarus, issued state documents in Belarusian.
+Then, there was the uprising of 1863–1864, known as Polish in Russia, although its leader Kastus Kalinouski, having established the provisional government of Lithuania and Belarus, issued state documents in Belarusian.
 The uprising was brutally suppressed, Kalinouski and dozens of his comrades-in-arms were executed, and hundreds of active Belarusians were exiled to Siberia.
-The repressions and exiles continued into the 1870s and 1880s.
+Repressions and exiles continued into the 1870s and 1880s.
 Concurrently, Russian officials of all levels, teachers, police officers, military officers, and priests arrived and settled in Belarus.

 When World War II began, and some Belarusian emigrant activists returned to Minsk, passers-by on the streets shrank back from them when hearing Belarusian speech.
 After the repressions of the 1930s, people were afraid to utter even a word in Belarusian.
 The Nazis took advantage of the national sentiments.
-They opened more than 3,500 Belarusian schools in Belarus and allowed the establishment of Belarusian public organizations, print newspapers, and open schools and universities.
+More than 3,500 Belarusian language schools were opened, and the creation of Belarusian public organizations, printing of newspapers, and opening of schools and universities were allowed.
 However, Soviet partisans, following orders from Moscow, set Belarusian schools on fire and killed teachers.
 After the war, repressions and mass deportations were renewed.
 In 1945–1950 alone, about one million young men and women were deported from Belarus.

 The eminent French historian Alain Besançon wrote: “The Soviet regime launched an attack on the Ukrainian language… It managed to russify Kiev, Kharkov, and other major cities (evidence of this is that I present the Russian spelling of these proper names) – both by immigration of Russians to Ukraine and by forcing Ukrainians to use only Russian in scientific and technical activities, as well as in various public spheres of life.”

 Our nations have never put up with this situation.
-Belarusian and Ukrainian language movements and, consequently, repressions of the movements’ defenders continued throughout the existence of the Soviet Union.
-The only difference is that back then Ukrainian-speaking Ukrainians and Belarusian-speaking Belarusians were called nationalists, and today they are decried as “Nazis”.
+Belarusian and Ukrainian language movements and, consequently, repressions of the movements’ defenders continued throughout the Soviet Union’s existence.
+The only difference is that back then, Ukrainian-speaking Ukrainians and Belarusian-speaking Belarusians were called nationalists, and today they are decried as “Nazis”.

 Even though the Belarusian language has been purposefully destroyed for more than 200 years and is now in danger of extinction, according to the UN classification, it is still alive.
 This is a testimony to the great mystery and power of the national spirit.

-To speak today about “one people” means not only ignoring the historical facts but also pandering to the savage slaughter unleashed by Russia in Europe.
+To speak today about “one people” means not only to ignore the historical facts but to pander to the savage slaughter unleashed by Russia in Europe.
 Russian imperialism stems from the ideas of “the triune Russian people”.
 When the war is over and Russia gives up on its imperial claims to Belarus and Ukraine, it should focus on its domestic problems and national development.
-Moreover, Russian intellectuals should ensure that denying the existence of the Ukrainian and Belarusian nations will be a criminal offense in post-war Russia.
+Russian intellectuals should ensure that denying the existence of the Ukrainian and Belarusian nations will be a criminal offense in post-war Russia.
 For it is from such ideas that Russian fascism arises.